Caliburn-Micro/caliburn-micro.github.io/documentation/design-time.md

 Enabling Caliburn.Micro inside the Visual Studio designer (or Blend) is quite easy.

-You have to set a Desinger-DataContext and tell CM to enable its magic in your view XAML:
+You have to set a Designer-DataContext and tell CM to enable its magic in your view XAML:

 ``` csharp
 <Window